Monitorix logo

 Introduction

 Monitorix is a free, open source, lightweight system monitoring tool designed to monitor as many services and system resources as possible.
-It has been created to be used under production UNIX/Linux servers, but due to its simplicity and small size you may also use it to monitor embedded devices as well.
-The current status of your best host with Monitorix installed on can be accessed via a web browser.
+It has been created to be used under production Linux/UNIX servers, but due to its simplicity and small size may also be used to monitor embedded devices as well.

-It mainly consists of two programs; a collector called monitorix, which is a Perl daemon that is started automatically like any other system service, and a CGI script called monitorix.cgi.
+It consists mainly of two programs: a collector, called monitorix, which is a Perl daemon that is started automatically like any other system service, and a CGI script called monitorix.cgi.
+Since 3.0 version Monitorix includes its own HTTP server built in, so you don't need to install any web server to use it.

-It also creates a file called $BASE_DIR/cgi-bin/monitorix.conf.path that includes the absolute path of the configuration file.
-This file will be read by monitorix.cgi to know the exact location of the configuration file.
-If by any reason it is unable to locate this file, it will try two possible locations; /etc/monitorix.conf and /usr/local/etc/monitorix.conf.
+It also creates a file called <base_dir>/cgi/monitorix.conf.path that includes the absolute path of the configuration file.
+This file will be read by monitorix.cgi to determine the exact location of the configuration file.

 History

 All of its development was initially created for monitoring Red Hat, Fedora and CentOS Linux systems, so this project was made keeping in mind these type of distributions.
-Today it runs on different GNU/Linux distributions and even in other UNIX systems, like FreeBSD and OpenBSD.
+Today it runs on different GNU/Linux distributions and even in other UNIX systems like FreeBSD, OpenBSD and NetBSD.

 Since the release of 1.3.2 though, Monitorix has almost full support for FreeBSD.
 My special thanks to Pavlin Vatev who generously offered his support during all of the process.